Prix201/Bro-Code/README.md

 ### Results:

-1. You get the output in .pdf format named "output.pdf"
+1. You get the output on the terminal and all the backstory in outputs directory